RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Discussion

-In our calculations, we used the bolometric correction (BC) tables\footnote{\url{https://github.com/casaluca/bolometric-corrections}} from \citet{2018MNRAS.479L.102C,2018MNRAS.475.5023C} and adopted solar values $T_{{\rm eff,}\odot}=5777\,$K and $M_{{\rm bol,}\odot}=4.74\,$mag.
-By considering the values of $T_{\rm eff}$, $\log g$ and [M$/$H], listed in Table~\ref{tab:specanalysis}, and an interstellar reddening $E(B - V) = 0$, we obtained ${\rm BC}_{\rm Aa} = -0.154$ and ${\rm BC}_{\rm Ab} = -0.169$.
-From the apparent visual magnitude of the system, $V_{\rm syst} = 10.658\pm0.030\,$mag, we then derived a photometric parallax of $5.70^{+0.45}_{-0.41}\,$mas for \RXGru{}.
-This value can be directly compared with the trigonometric parallax from the \Gaia{} Data Release~3 (DR3; \citealt{2022yCat.1355....0G}), namely $\pi = 6.935\pm0.017\,$mas.
-We note that our parallax estimate does not match the new \Gaia{} DR3 value within their respective error bars.
 For comparison, we searched for the effective temperatures that best match the \Gaia{} DR3 parallax.
-We assumed the same effective temperature ratio as derived from the spectral analysis and obtained $T_{\rm eff,Aa} = 5020\pm271\,$K and $T_{\rm eff,Ab} = 4968\pm259\,$K (see Table~\ref{tab:teff}).
-The corresponding BCs are found to be $-$0.267 and $-$0.288 for stars Aa and Ab, respectively.
+We assumed the same effective temperature ratio as derived from the spectral analysis and obtained $T_{\rm eff,Aa} =$ $5147\pm277\,$K and $T_{\rm eff,Ab} =$ $5093\pm266\,$K (see Table~\ref{tab:teff}).
+The corresponding BCs are found to be $-0.376$ and $-0.395\,$mag for stars Aa and Ab, respectively.
 We point out that in the case of \RXGru{}, the parallax measurement from \Gaia{} DR3 could be affected by the orbital motion of the system (see \eg \citealt{2008IAUS..248...59P}) and thus lead to incorrect estimation of the effective temperatures.
 Indeed, we did not find solutions for \RXGru{} in the \Gaia{} DR3 non-single-stars (NSS) catalogue \citep{2022yCat.1357....0G}, implying that the system was treated as a single star.
 Therefore, we decided to use the $T_{\rm eff}$ values derived from the spectral analysis for the subsequent modelling of the two eclipsing components of \RXGru{}.